Consteel/manual/versioned_docs/version-18/descript/command-reference/create/create.md

 #### Corner type: {#Corner-type-por}

 Corner type of the portion.
-This setting can be modified from the frame corner wizard dialogue in the Consteel UI.
+This setting can be accessed from the frame corner wizard dialogue in the Consteel UI.
+The definition of this parameter also switches on frame corner functionality, which can also be controlled by the [FRAME_CORNER](/docs/descript/command-reference/frame_corner/) command in Descript.

 <span id="Corner-type-options-por" style={{paddingTop: '80px'}}>Available input options: </span>